 All Elite Wrestling (AEW) is an American professional wrestling promotion based in Jacksonville, Florida, and is considered the second largest wrestling promotion in the United States behind WWE.
 Title reigns are either determined by professional wrestling matches or are awarded to a wrestler as a result of the culmination of various scripted storylines.

-There are currently eight championships in AEW.
-There are four singles championships, one traditional tag team championship, and one six-man tag team championship for male wrestlers, while there are two singles championships for female wrestlers.
+There are currently nine total championships in AEW, with five singles championships, one traditional tag team championship, and one six-man tag team championship for male wrestlers, and two singles championships for female wrestlers.
 Championships from AEW's sister promotion Ring of Honor are also occasionally defended on AEW programming; its titles can be found at the Ring of Honor article.

-As of August 25, 2023, 11 wrestlers officially hold AEW's championships.
+As of April 19, 2024, 10 wrestlers hold AEW's championships, with the traditional tag team title being vacant.
 This list includes the number of times the wrestler has held the title, the date and location of the win, and a description of the winning bout.

 The American professional wrestling promotion All Elite Wrestling (AEW) promotes several professional wrestling championships for its men's and women's divisions.
 AEW often broadcasts championship matches on their weekly television programs—Wednesday Night Dynamite, Friday Night Rampage, and Saturday Night Collision—as well as television specials, including Battle of the Belts.
 Championship defenses also occur at the promotion's periodic pay-per-view events.

 At the top of AEW's championship hierarchy for male wrestlers is the AEW World Championship.
-It is held by first-time champion MJF, who defeated Jon Moxley at Full Gear on November 19, 2022, in what was MJF's Casino Poker Chip cash-in match.[1]
+It is held by first-time champion Samoa Joe, who defeated MJF at Worlds End on December 30, 2023.[1]

 The FTW Championship is a tertiary level championship, considered (in storyline) as an unsanctioned "outlaw" title.
-It is held by first-time champion Jack Perry, who defeated Hook on July 19, 2023, at Dynamite: Blood & Guts.[4]
+It is held by record-tying two-time champion Hook, who defeated Jack Perry in an FTW Rules match on August 27, 2023, during the All In Zero Hour pre-show.[5]

 The AEW World Trios Championship is a six-man tag team championship, contested by teams of three wrestlers, referred to as trios.
-It is held by first-time champions The House of Black (Malakai Black, Brody King, and Buddy Matthews), who defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) on March 5, 2023, at Revolution.[6]
+It is held by first-time champions The Acclaimed (Max Caster and Anthony Bowens) and Billy Gunn, who defeated The House of Black (Malakai Black, Brody King, and Buddy Matthews) in a House Rules No Holds Barred match on August 27, 2023, at All In.[8]

 At the top of AEW's championship hierarchy for female wrestlers is the AEW Women's World Championship.
-It is held by record-tying two-time champion Hikaru Shida, who defeated Toni Storm on Dynamite: 200 on August 2, 2023.[7]
+It is held by record-tying three-time champion "Timeless" Toni Storm, who defeated Hikaru Shida at Full Gear on November 18, 2023.[9]

 The secondary title for female wrestlers is the AEW TBS Championship, which is also a television championship.
-It is held by first-time champion Kris Statlander, who defeated Jade Cargill at Double or Nothing on May 28, 2023.[8]
+It is held by first-time champion Julia Hart, who defeated previous champion Kris Statlander and Skye Blue, who she pinned, in a three-way match at Full Gear on November 18, 2023.[10]

 Singles